 Description

-A decadent low carb cheesecake recipe that starts with a maple bacon crust, topped with pumpkin caramel cheesecake, and a white chocolate caramel sauce.
-Whipped cream garnish is optional.
+A decadent low carb keto pumpkin cheesecake recipe that starts with a maple bacon crust, topped with pumpkin caramel cheesecake, and a white chocolate caramel sauce.
+Whipped cream garnish is optional and not included in the nutrition info.

 Ingredients